MILVLG/twigvlm/README.md

 ## Prerequisites
 0. To train the models, you will need a server with **at least 4 GPUs**, each with **more than 40GB of memory** (e.g., 4×NVIDIA A6000).
 For inference or testing, **a single GPU with >40GB memory** is sufficient.
-1. Clone this repository and navigate to the folder
+1. Clone this repository and navigate to the folder:
 ``` shell
 git clone git@github.com:ricar0/twigvlm.git
 cd twigvlm